kode4food/ale/docstring/div.md

 tags: ["math", "number"]
 ---

-Takes a set of numbers and calculates their collective quotient.
+Calculates the collective quotient of a set of numbers.

 #### An Example